shrix1/shrix1/README.md

 ### Hi there 👋🏽
-I'm Shri and I'm a Software development engineer @exemplary.ai and a CS major.
+I'm Shri and I'm a Founding engineer @exemplary.ai and a CS major.
 Here's some info about me!

 ⚡ Work experience:
-- **Software Development Engineer at exemplary.ai** build next generation ai content creation tools [Full-time, Hybrid, 07/2023 - present]
+- **Founding Engineer at exemplary.ai** - build next generation ai content creation tools and agentic tools for government of india [Full-time, Hybrid, 07/2023 - present]
-- **Full Stack Intern at Brainseries** that I haven't made public about yet, one day:) [Intern, Hybrid, 5/2023 - 7/2023]
+- **Full Stack Intern at Brainseries** - Build end to end flow for event management platform [Intern, Hybrid, 5/2023 - 7/2023]

 🤙🏽 Lets connect:
 - [Portfolio](https://shrix1.vercel.app/)